kj-sh604/kj_shugo/README.md

 cp themes/kj_shugo/static/style.css static/
 # be careful with the next command (removes the .git directory in themes/kj_shugo)
 rm -rf themes/kj_shugo/.git
+# remove assets/ directory (not necessary for the theme)
+rm -r themes/kj_shugo/assets
 ```

 you can now declare `theme = kj_shugo` in your `hugo.toml`/`config.toml` file to use the theme.